Georgia Biggs, David Palliser, Julia Powles and Fairy Turner

 Since 2001, Julia has held four Australia Council Grants for a number of projects, three Arts Victoria Grants and two City of Melbourne Arts Grants.
 She was inaugural winner of the Rupert Bunny Fellowship New Work Commission awarded by the City of Port Phillip (2006), and undertook a residency at the Leipzig International Atelier Program, Leipzig (2015), and also completed an artist residency at East China Normal University, Shanghai China (2010).

-The Hutchin’s Foundation, Legal Aid Victoria and The National Australia Bank Collection
+Collection, The Hutchin’s Foundation, Legal Aid Victoria and The National Australia Bank Collection.

 Julia completed a Bachelor of Arts (Fine Art) Degree (1990) at the Victorian College of the Arts, Year 5 Drawing (Hons equiv), University of Fine Arts, Granada, Spain (1991), Graduate Diploma (Fine Art), Victorian College of the Arts, University of Melbourne (1996), Master of Arts by Research, University of Melbourne (2007), Diploma of Education, School of Education, RMIT University (2010) and a Master of Art Curatorship, University of Melbourne (2013)

-Fairy Turner recently held her first solo exhibition, 'Crooked Timber' (2018) supported through the Kyneton Artist Residency / The Macfarlane Fund in Stockroom, Kynton.
-Her practice primarily centers on sculpture forming through idiosyncratic and compromised forms, and has grown from a long-standing interest in painting, sculpture and drawing.
+Fairy Turner recently held her first solo exhibition, 'Crooked Timber' (2018) supported through the Kyneton Artist Residency / The Macfarlane Fund in Stockroom, Kyneton.
+Although developing through a long and sustained interest in painting and assemblage, Fairy’s practice is currently centred in sculpture, forming through idiosyncratic and compromised forms.